 Read: Matthew 27:59-66; Mark 15:46; Luke 23:53-54; John 19:39-42

-Holy Saturday is the seventh day of the Holy Week and many see it as the day that Jesus “rested” from His work.
-The last phrase uttered by Jesus on the cross was “it is finished”!
+Holy Saturday or “Silent Saturday” as some people call it is the seventh day of the Holy Week and many see it as the day that Jesus “rested” from His work.
+For the Jews in Jesus’ day and even devout Jews of today, Saturday is the Sabbath, a time to rest from all work.
+Indeed, one of the last phrases uttered by Jesus on the cross was “it is finished”!
 His work on earth was indeed finished as His plan to “give His life as a ransom for many” was complete!
 Because His work was completed on the cross, “in Him[we also] have been made complete” as the apostle Paul explains in Col. 2:10.

 Jesus’ burial is an important part of the gospel.
 (I Cor.
 15:3-4) References to His death, burial and resurrection will be used over and over by the disciples in the coming days.
 The fact that Jesus was buried in Joseph’s tomb is a fulfillment of prophecy: “And they made his grave with the wicked and with a rich man in his death, although he had done no violence, and there was no deceit in his mouth.”
 (Isaiah 53:9) The burial fulfills several predictions that Jesus made about Himself: (Matt.
 12:40, 16:21, Mark 9:31, 10:33-34, John 2:19) His burial proves His death.
 Some religions and people who do not believe in the resurrection claim that Jesus didn’t really die but actually survived the crucifixion.
 A Roman crucifixion was not survivable but beyond that Pilate would never have given permission for His body to be taken unless he was certain, beyond any doubt, that Jesus was truly dead.
 Yes, Jesus died physically and His burial provides further proof.